 Decision Model and Notation is a novel approach to business rules and the relationships between rule sets (i.e., Decision table, tree, etc.).
 However, making a reusable DRD (Decision Requirement Diagram) in Decision Model and Notation (DMN) is very interesting.
 In DMN, the idea is that users model a Decision Requirement Diagram (DRD) and then share it across many business processes and applications as a single source of truth via a decision service.

-So far, in DMN the shareable components between DRDs are decisions (i.e., decision nodes) as well as other nodes (i.e., business knowledge and knowledge source).
-This is very restrictive, as you cannot share an entire hierarchy of connected decisions (and other nodes).
+So far, in DMN the shareable components between DRDs are decision nodes (i.e., decision nodes) as well as other nodes (i.e., business knowledge and knowledge source).
+Or at best you can go to a decision service (e.g. a service call).
+These options are very restrictive, as you cannot share an entire hierarchy of connected decisions (and other nodes).
 So, what if a DRD (or part of it) needs to be shared across multiple DRDs?
-After all, in concept and principal this requirement is very similar to Flow and Sub-Flow in BPM.
-As such, we implemented and called them Sub DRDs.
+After all, service call is not always the best in terms of neither performance, visibility and particularly when it comes to debugging an issue as it becomes a black-box.

-Let’s consider the DRD below, which is designed to calculate the insurance premium for a car.
+Let's consider the Decision Graph below, which is designed to calculate the insurance premium for a car.

-Let’s extract the red piece into another DRD model such as the one shown below:
+Let's extract the red piece into another Decision Graph model such as the one shown below:

-Now this looks exactly like any other DRD with one root decision called “Auto Premium”.
-In other words, nothing special.
+Now this looks exactly like any other Decision Graph (or DRD) with one root decision called “Auto Premium”.

 New Premium Model

-In the main model, we replace the red highlight with only one Sub DRD node:
+In the new version of the main decision model, we replace the red highlight with only one Sub-Graph (a new Decision Graph) node:

-We have to look at this new node (Sub DRD) in two ways:
+We have to look at Decision Graph new node (Sub Graph e.g. Decision Graph) in two ways:

 2. Its connections in relation to other nodes in the model